PPCA2014/ppca_soa/README.md

 public class HelloWorldFacade extends EmsServiceFacade {

 	 public String helloWorld(IEmsRequest request) {
-		    return "Hello World Java!!!";
+		    return "Hello World!!!";
 	 }

 }

 ```

-The architecture provides that the services are implemented according to the design *Domain Driven Design (DDD)* but for simplicity only the facade of the service is displayed here.
+The architecture provides that the services are implemented according to the design *Domain Driven Design (DDD)* but for simplicity only the facade of the service is displayed here;

 The publication of services in a node depends on the programming language.
-Java services can be published in a *JBoss or Wildfly* container.
+Java services can be published in a *JBoss or Wildfly* container;

+The services can communicate with each other with any other service on the same node or another node within the cluster transparently;

+When a consumer invokes a service on the bus through a REST request is made the order for the code of the appropriate service at any node in the cluster;

+If more than one node with the same published service, the request is sent to only one node following a round-robin strategy.

 #####3) Consuming the service